ShahemNezamEddin/Learning-dashboard/README.md

 ## Site structure

-- Learning-dashboard is application that is being presented in 8 pages website.
+- Learning-dashboard is an application that is presented on many pages website.
-- When the application starts the user see a short welcome message, and four choices.
+- - When the application starts the user sees a short welcome message, and four choices.
 - Two of them are accessed without login
 - Two of them are accessed with login.